raineorshine/npm-check-updates/README.md

     --cwd                    Used as current working directory for `spawn` in npm listing --dep                    check only a specific section(s) of dependencies: prod|dev|peer|optional|bundle (comma-delimited)
+    --engines-node           include only packages that satisfy engines.node as specified in the package file
     -e, --error-level        set the error-level.
 1: exits with error code 0 if no errors occur.
 2: exits with error code 0 if no packages need updating (useful for continuous